fredbi/go-experiments/go-openapi/README.md

 > golang community better tooling to produce nice APIs.

 The main and most awaited feature is support for OpenAPI v3 (aka OAIv3) or even v4.
 But many Bothans died trying to do so... it is a _huge_ amount of work ahead.
+It requires careful design and planning.
+The difference is that we've 10 years of accumulated feedback and figuring out different designs.

 In the sections below, I am giving a more comprehensive analysis.
 Even though OAIv3 is the ultimate goal, it is not the only one and many micro-designs need to be questioned, reviewed, and implemented along the way.